 - Cyber security officers protect data and systems.
 They protect the security of IT systems and anticipate any future threats, risks or challenges.

 - Acting as a liaison, the Staff Operations Officer work between CIA headquarters and the directors of field operations to ensure a successful operation.
 The position is responsible for finding solutions to complex problems and using resources fully to meet objectives.

 - Language officers provide support by translating and interpreting a foreign language into English.
 They also give cultural insight and context into customs and behaviors.

 - The Science, Technology and Weapons Analyst position at the CIA analyzes foreign weapons, warfare, and technologies.
 This intelligence is key to senior staff for comprehensive and accurate decision-making.

-How long does it take to become a CIA officer?
+How long does it take to become a CIA agent?

 There are a number of factors that will affect how long it will take you to become a CIA officer.

 One variable is education.
 All CIA positions require a bachelor’s degree, but some may prefer or require a master’s or doctorate degree.
 Another variable is experience: Most CIA jobs want at least at least one year of prior experience, but some require three to five years.

 …it generally takes at least six years from the start of a bachelor’s degree until you could be officially hired by the CIA.